vinceskahan/v5wiki/WeeWX-Frequently-Asked-Questions.md

 ### How do I unregister?

 Simply disable the registration setting then restart WeeWX.
-Systems that refresh their data are dropped from the map in about a month.
+Systems that do not refresh their data are dropped from the map in about a month.

 ## Using the command-line, Python, and WeeWX